dybooksIT/kubernetes-book/ingress/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 ### Server Alias

-To add Server Aliases to an Ingress rule add the annotation `nginx.ingress.kubernetes.io/server-alias: "<alias>"`.
+Allows the definition of one or more aliases in the server definition of the NGINX configuration using the annotation `nginx.ingress.kubernetes.io/server-alias: "<alias 1>,<alias 2>"`.
-This will create a server with the same configuration, but a different `server_name` as the provided host.
+This will create a server with the same configuration, but adding new values to the `server_name` directive.

-!!!
-Note
+!!! note
 	  A server-alias name cannot conflict with the hostname of an existing server.
-If it does the server-alias annotation will be ignored.
+If it does, the server-alias annotation will be ignored.
     If a server-alias is created and later a new server with the same hostname is created, the new server configuration will take place over the alias configuration.

 For more information please see [the `server_name` documentation](http://nginx.org/en/docs/http/ngx_http_core_module.html#server_name).